 - Person B publishes her own post, including a link to Person A’s post.

-- WordPress.com automatically sends a pingback to Person A’s post.
+- WordPress.com automatically sends a pingback to Person A’s post, letting Person A know that someone has linked to them.

 The example above is from a blog using the Ryu theme.
 Comments are styled differently for each theme, so pingbacks on your blog won’t necessarily look like this example.